aurvl/Projects/SQL Bank Fraud/fraud.md

      ```php
      $conn = new mysqli('localhost', 'root', '', 'fraud_db');
      ```
+  - A PHP code named `connexion_test.php` to test the connexion to the DB is included in the `fraud_project` directory.
+You can run it by navigating to `http://localhost/fraud_project/connexion_test.php`.

 #### e.
 Test the Application
    - Open your browser and go to `http://localhost/fraud_project/index.html`.